 “Responsibility for election comment in this issue is taken by Frank Cassidy, GPO Box 1850, Canberra, ACT 2601”.
 He takes no responsibility for the sub-editorial headlines and puns!

 Frank Cassidy left the best job in the Federal Public Service - Director of Special Events in the Department of Sport and Recreation – to take on publishing as a career and hasn’t looked back since.

-Starting with the fondly remembered Public Eye newspaper for the APS in the 1980s and 1990s, Cassidy moved to the Canberra Times when they bought it, and filled the roles of journalist, columnist and Chief of Staff until 2005 when he left to resurrect his Public Service news idea.
+Starting with the fondly remembered Public Eye newspaper for the APS in the 1980s and 1990s, Cassidy moved to the Canberra Times when they bought it, and filled the roles of journalist, columnist and Chief of Staff until 2005 when he left to resurrect his passion for Public Service news.